somerandomsequence/csci-4831-7000-dsp/recitations/temperature.md

 {% endhighlight r %}
 * code credit to this [RStudio tutorial](https://blogs.rstudio.com/tensorflow/posts/2018-06-25-sunspots-lstm/).

-d.
-Determine the timesteps and batch size<br>
+**d.** Determine the timesteps and batch size through answering the following two questions and initializing the variables n_timesteps, n_predictions, and batch_size.<br>
 	&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;1.
 Daily data: How far ahead do you want to predict?
 Try to catch a natural trend period (consider the ACF and PACF plots)<br>
 	&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;2.
 Batch size: Where would you like to divide the data to predict?<br>
-e.
-Center the data and store the values to undo tranformation later<br>
+**e.** Next you'll want to center the data and store the values to undo tranformation later.<br>

 Assuming Temp is the temperatures and df is your dataframe with the key column added, the code for part e may look something like this:
 {% highlight r %}